nhayward/revpit/user/pages/02.editors/sione-aeschliman/bio.md

 **How can a manuscript’s first five pages make you sit up and take notice?**

-There are lots of great ways to hook me, but I noticed I'm more likely to be hooked if the first five pages are rooted in a scene with a goal and stakes; convey a strong sense of voice, emotion, and setting; and include the first inciting incident related to the primary conflict (or I can see it's coming soon).
+There are lots of great ways to hook me, but I've noticed I'm more likely to be hooked if the first five pages are rooted in a scene with a goal and stakes; convey a strong sense of voice, emotion, and setting; and include the first inciting incident related to the primary conflict (or I can see it's coming soon).

 **What can writers expect from working with you during #RevPit, including communication?**